thampiman/Data-Science/README.md

 Communications Research
 =====
-This project under 'Communications-Research' analyses trends in wireless communications research from 2002-2012.
-Meta-data of major conferences and journals are obtained from the IEEE database.
-The citations are then obtained from Microsoft Academic Search (programmatically) and Google Scholar (manually).
-The location of the primary authors of the papers are also obtained from the MaxMind world cities database (programmatically) and Google (manually).
+This Python project under 'Communications-Research' analyses trends in wireless communications research from 2002-2012.
+Meta-data of major conferences and journals are obtained programmatically from the [IEEE](http://ieeexplore.ieee.org/gateway/) database.
+The citations are then obtained from [Microsoft Academic Search](http://academic.research.microsoft.com/) (programmatically) and [Google Scholar](http://scholar.google.com) (manually).
+The location of the primary authors of the papers are also obtained from the [MaxMind](https://www.maxmind.com/en/worldcities) world cities database (programmatically) and [Google](http://google.com) (manually).
 All this information is analysed to obtain trends in the past decade.

 ## The Data
 ![Data Collection Process](Communications-Research/images/data_process.png)